michogar/mapbox-redux/README.md

 map.addControl(new MapboxGLRedux.ReduxMapControl('map'))
 ```

-This control gets events from map and dispatches Redux actions
+This control gets events from the map and dispatches Redux actions

 ### Add mapMiddleware to the store